spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 input channels by the environment anymore.

 Every pair of subelements must have pairwise different sets of output channels.
-Thus, in any architecture consisting of arbitary many system elements, each channel is the output channel of at most one atomic system element.
+Thus, in any architecture consisting of an arbitrary number of system elements, each channel is the output channel of at most one atomic system element.
 This ensures that two subelements never send messages on the same output channel.
 The set of output channels of a composed system element must equal to the set of output